VOLUME 2 AIR OPERATOR AND AIR AGENCY CERTIFICATION AND APPLICATION PROCESS

 2-1221 DATA REVIEW (Module 4C).
 The data reviewer will ensure that data meets the data quality guidelines (DQG) and submit to Module 5, Analysis, Assessment,

 and Action (AAA).

 2-1222 ANALYSIS AND ASSESSMENT (Module 5A).
 Along with the identified members of the CPT, the CPM conducts an Element Design Assessment (EDA) meeting to analyze

 NOTE: The applicant must maintain an active project.
-The CHDO must evaluate an inactive period that exceeds 90 days.
-Inactivity of greater than 90 days may be
+The responsible Flight Standards office must evaluate an inactive period that exceeds 90 calendar-days.

 Inactivity of greater than 90 calendar-days may be cause to terminate the certification process, or you may terminate the process when it is clear that continuing the process will not result

 in approval or acceptance (i.e., multiple failures of the applicant’s submissions).